 The order to mobilise was received on 4th August 1914.
 Shortly afterwards, the men were invited to volunteer for overseas service.

 The new brigade established its headquarters (HQ) at 91 Siddals Road in Derby, which it shared with C and D Squadrons of the Derbyshire Imperial Yeomanry, very close to where his future in laws lived.

 The North Midland Division began embarking for France on 25th February 1915, and by 8th March had completed its concentration at Ploegsteert in Belgium – the first complete Territorial Force Division to deploy to the Western Front with the British Expeditionary Force (BEF).

-It is not known where he received the wounds from which he died on 19th September 1918.
+It is not known where Joseph received the wounds from which he died on 19th September 1918.

-His widow, Nellie, continued to live in Derby until her death in 1941.
+His widow, Nellie, continued to live in Derby until her death, aged 66, in the June quarter 1941.